OSUPCVLab/mobile-ar-sensor-logger/README.md

-# MARSEL: Mobile-AR-SEnsor-Logger
+# MARSLogger: Mobile-AR-Sensor-Logger

-Android and iOS apps for logging visual inertial data with mobile phones
+Android and iOS apps for logging visual and inertial data with mobile phones

 The "AR" in the repo name refers to that visual inertial data are essential to augmented reality on smartphones.